-I like to keep adult boa constrictors in seamless cages with a glass front.
+I like to keep adult Tarahumara boas in large cages with glass fronts.
 I look into them often and spend quality time with them.
 Holding your boas often will keep them acclimated to being handled.
-I provide a climbing branch for them and use a ceramic heating element for heat from above.
+I provide a climbing branch for them and under the belly heat pads.
 I do use under the belly heat for gravid females.
-Heating from above will promote climbing and provide better viewing of your boa.
-I generally do not pay too much attention to humidity; I probably should however.
-I always provide a large water bowl with fresh drinking water.
+I generally do not pay too much attention to humidity; I probably should; however, I always provide a large water bowl with fresh drinking water.
 The large water bowl seems to be enough humidity for them; I have never had any shedding issues.
 I use sani-chips for substrate which seems to work just fine.
 Other than during breeding, I do not mist my Tarahumara boas.
 Occasional misting should be fine as long as the sani-chips do not get wet.
 I would imagine that newspaper or paper liners would work well for the mountain boas as long as their enclosure is cleaned often.

-I feed my adult male Tarahumara boas one small rat every week; however, they generally do not feed while breeding.
-I give adult female boas medium rats roughly once a week except while they are gravid.
-Gravid females will feed on small rats while gestating their young but they do eventually stop eating usually about one month before they drop their litter.
+I feed my adult male Tarahumara boas one small rat every two weeks; however, they generally do not feed while breeding.
+I give adult female boas medium rats roughly once every two weeks except while they are gravid.
+Gravid females will feed on small rats while gestating their young but they do eventually stop eating about one month before they drop their litter.

 Great care should be taken to preserve the dwarf nature of these boas in captivity.
-It is thought that Tarahumara boas are the smallest of the boa constrictors; however, power feeding for rapid growth or over feeding for long periods can alter the dwarf size of these boas.
+It is thought that Tarahumara boas are probably the smallest locality of boas; however, power feeding for rapid growth or over feeding for long periods can alter the dwarf size of these boas.

-I feed babies conservative sized meals on a weekly basis and increase the size of the food as they grow.
+I feed babies conservative sized meals and increase the size of the food as they grow.
 The loose rule that I follow is to feed my boas a rat that is a little bit more in girth than they are.
 This approach seems to work well especially if I vary the time between feedings.
 Again, as responsible hobbyists, we should be careful to preserve the dwarf size of these boas.
-It should take three to three and a half years for Tarahumara boas to reach adult size (38 inches to 48 inches).
+It should take three to three and a half years for Tarahumara boas to reach adult size.